Easy HTTP (POST) communication with UnityWebRequest

 private Api.SampleB apiB; private Web.ApiBase.Result result; private void Start() { // Create a class for communication apiB = new Api.SampleB(); // API communication sendApiB(); }

-After specifying the API name, set the value to be passed to the request structure.
-The value
+After specifying the API name, you set the values to be passed to the request structure.

-is serialized to JSON format within the Send() method and communicated via HTTP (POST) using UnityWebRequest.
+Within the `Send()` method, it's serialized into JSON format and sent via HTTP (POST) communication using UnityWebRequest.

-Normally, you would write processing based on the response content, but since this is a sample, it is simply output to the console.
+While you would normally write code to process the response based on its content, this sample simply outputs to the console.

 ///<summary> /// API Sample B Communication ///</summary> private void sendApiB() { // Set the endpoint apiB.EndPoint = Api.SampleB.Name; // Set the request parameters apiB.request.userId = "beyondB"; apiB.request.values = new List<int> () { 1, 10, 100, 1000 }; // Communication apiB.Send<Api.SampleB.Request> (ref apiB.request, result => { // Result if (result.isSucceeded) // Success { // Expand response apiB.response = apiB.Response<Api.SampleB.Response> (); // Check the contents Debug.Log("SampleB Succeed!!"); Debug.Log(" count : " + apiB.response.count); foreach(var v in apiB.response.values) { Debug.Log(" val : " + v); } } else // Failed { Debug.Log("SampleB Failed : " + result.error); } }); }